 New Jolfa, as it’s the full name of Isfahan Armenian quarter, was envisioned by Herat-born Shah Abbas I, the fifth king of the grand Safavid dynasty, who took power when the country was in a moment of deep crisis, threatened by the Ottomans and Uzbeks on one side and internal rivalries within the Qizilbash army on the other.

-Some sources report of forced migrations from Armenia to Iran ordered by Shah Abbas, others speak of Armenians escaping from the Ottoman invasion and seeking refuge in Iran.
-All sources, however, speak of good life conditions and great cultural and religious tolerance the new Christian population met once settled in Isfahan thanks to its enlightened ruler.
+Some sources report of forced migration from Armenia to Iran ordered by Shah Abbas, others speak of Armenians escaping from the Ottoman invasion and seeking refuge in Iran.
+All sources, however, speak of good living conditions and great cultural and religious tolerance the new Christian population met once settled in Isfahan thanks to its enlightened ruler.

 I knew Iranians are pretty outdoor people, as soon as they find a green patch they lay their blankets and arrange a picnic.
 In Isfahan, however, I could sense it even more.

 The first time I was in the city, a taxi driver gave us the news that Zayanderud river had dried out because other parts of central Iran were suffering from a bad drought so they had to redirect the water there.
 The worst part, according to our driver, was that the whole city was now depressed because they spending the evening along the Si-o-Seh Pol bridge was definitely not the same thing without the river.

 Thankfully, my second time in Isfahan the river was there and the beautiful 33-pillar bridge gloriously reflected on it day and night.
 Before leaving the beautiful Iranian city, we took a stroll along the bridge, shared relaxed moments with the locals who were chatting their evening away and waved our own goodbye to Isfahan.

 Before you do the same, here are a couple more shots from this historical town that will inspire you to make it the destination of your next trip.